Read-The-Question/rtq-review/src/pages/md/papers/sevenoaks-school--11-plus--maths--2016--sample-paper-7.md

 <div class='workings'>
 <div class='working'>

-As per the answer above there were $9$ members in the $3$rd bus.
+As per the answer above, there were $9$ members in the $3$rd bus.

-A bus could seat up to $15$ members
+A bus could seat up to $15$ members.

 So, $15 - 9 = 6$